 “People often ask me how I plan a menu or come up with a new dish,” says Chris Rainosek, chef and owner of the Noble South.
 “The answer is simple: It all starts with the produce.”
 In fact, the Noble South only came into existence because Rainosek thought that the time had come to start bridging the gap between local farmers and restaurateurs.
 The daily offerings reflect what’s available at the local farmers market: fried green tomatoes, black-eyed pea hummus, peach and yellow tomato gazpacho, and many other riffs that creatively employ seasonal offerings.

-hite Pillars, the first restaurant from Mississippi native son Austin Sumrall, occupies a 12,000-square-foot neoclassical mansion that’s listed on the National Historic Register—it houses two dining rooms, a patio, and a massive lounge.
+White Pillars, the first restaurant from Mississippi native son Austin Sumrall, occupies a 12,000-square-foot neoclassical mansion that’s listed on the National Historic Register—it houses two dining rooms, a patio, and a massive lounge.
 Sumrall believes that his home state—so often the butt of jokes—produces some of the world’s greatest food.
 “It’s hard to put into words what Mississippi cuisine really is,” he says.
-Rather than trying to define it, he says his focus is on “using the beautiful products that are available in Mississippi.”
+Rather than trying to define it, he says his focus is on farm-to-table and “using the beautiful products that are available in Mississippi.”

 Pickles and other ferments from local ingredients drive the sustainable menu at Preserve on Annapolis’ Main Street.
 Case in point: Kimchi kicks up a dish of oyster mushrooms and gnocchi, and kombucha jelly brightens potted chicken liver mousse.
 Pick up a jar of housemade sauerkraut to go.

 Approaching the Shack, a brick hut in a shanty parking lot in Staunton, one might wonder how the 400-square-foot space could turn out the kind of food that’s garnered accolades that read like hyperbole.
 But chef Ian Boden has transformed the former barbecue joint into a destination for dishes like rabbit pot stickers, smoked chicken confit, and the main attraction: the burgers.
-Try the Tissy, with locally made Surryano ham, housemade mortadella, ‘Nduja mayo, pickled chiles, and celery vinegar.
+Try the Tissy, with locally made Surryano ham, housemade mortadella, ‘Nduja mayo, pickled chiles, and celery vinegar

 Suzanne Simon and Bettina Stern became a farmers market staple with their seasonal “farm to taco” stand, and now serve their plant-based taco creations in a canal-side shop in Georgetown.

-Farm-fresh and sustainability-focused restaurant Decca is full of beautiful spaces to dine, from the rustic-chic dining rooms lined with exposed brick and tufted leather banquettes to the tree-shaded patio.
+Farm-to-table fresh and sustainability-focused restaurant Decca is full of beautiful spaces to dine, from the rustic-chic dining rooms lined with exposed brick and tufted leather banquettes to the tree-shaded patio.
 But the hidden gem is the Cellar Lounge, a limestone-and-brick subterranean bar, where beverage director Davy Butterworth crafts some of the city’s best cocktails.

 Dinnertime is an ideal opportunity to explore the wave of Blackberry Farm-influenced restaurants that have hit Knoxville over the years, like chef Matt Gallaher’s Knox Mason, which beckons from its new location on Gay Street with fresh pork rinds and black-eyed pea hummus.
 Gallaher’s second venture, Emilia, is a casual Italian bistro where pastas, like the Benton’s bacon-laced fusilli carbonara, are made in-house.

-Its name a nod to Covington’s original layout that included areas for farmers to tie up their livestock, Oxlot 9 is chef Jeffrey Hansell’s locavore playground, where regional dishes and ingredients are enlivened with touches of whimsy.
+Its name a nod to Covington’s original layout that included areas for farmers to tie up their livestock, Oxlot 9 is chef Jeffrey Hansell’s locavore farm-to-table playground, where regional dishes and ingredients are enlivened with touches of whimsy.
 Take his Bayou State translation of chicken wings in the form of fried frog legs (slathered in buttery hot sauce and served with buttermilk dressing and pickled celery), or elevated yakamein, which introduces additions of kimchi and sweet chile vinaigrette to New Orleans’ favorite late-night noodles.
 While the menu changes seasonally, anything with fresh fish is sure to be a standout.
 The dining room is elegant in its simplicity, just as Hansell’s wife, Amy, imagined it—she designed the space to be refined with rustic elements.

 Lewisburg, West Virginia